nbetts2020/MoE-Asset-Pricing/README.md

 Its namesake is derived by how the brain manages learning.
 Synapses, the connections between neurons, strengthen or weaken over time based on the importance of memories or skills, a process known as *synaptic plasticity*.
 Similarly, SI helps the model prioritize and protect 'important' parameters from being overwritten, just as the brain retains key memories while still allowing us to learn new information.

+### Fisher Information Regularization

-**Fisher Information Regularization**: *Coming Soon*.
+*Coming Soon*.
 Fisher Information Regularization estimates the importance of each parameter by computing the Fisher Information Matrix, which measures the sensitivity of the model's predictions to changes in each parameter.
 By penalizing updates to parameters with high Fisher Information, the model preserves critical knowledge from previous tasks.

 **How it Works**: